Employee onboarding: making first impressions count

 Don't forget to celebrate successes together.
 You could try customisable real-time TV displays or even event flashes.
 And your existing team will love it too.

-New hires can be your greatest asset in identifying opportunities for improvement.
+Fresh eyes New hires can be your greatest asset in identifying opportunities for improvement.
 Invite them to question existing processes and suggest new ideas.
 You'll be surprised by what you can learn.

 Be clear that feedback should go both ways.
 Employees who feel heard by managers are 4.6 times more likely to feel empowered to do their best work.
 Peer mentoring is also a good idea.
 87% of companies say that a buddy system helps to speed up the learning process for new team members.

-Creating re-usable training materials and checklists has many benefits.
+Keep on learning Creating re-usable training materials and checklists has many benefits.
 It streamlines the employee onboarding process, freeing up more time for people contact.
 It also means that you can look out for incremental improvement.
 At the end of the onboarding time, make sure to ask for feedback.

 Think back to first days you've experienced.
 What made you feel valued and raring to go?